openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 * Extended bolus (DanaR/RS or Combo pump only)
 * Prime / fill (DanaR/RS or Combo pump only)
 * History browser
-* TDD (Total daily dose - bolus + basal per day)
+* TDD (Total daily dose = bolus + basal per day)

 Some doctors use - especially for new pumpers - a basal-bolus-ratio of 50:50.
 Therefore ratio is calculated as TDD / 2 * TBB (Total base basal = sum of basal rate within 24 hours).
 Others prefer range of 32% to 37% of TDD for TBB.
 Like most of these rules-of-thumb it is of limited real validity.
 Note: Your diabetes may vary!

 ![Actions tab](../images/ConfBuild_ConfBuild_Actions.png)

 ### Careportal
-Allows you to record any specific care entries and view the current sensor, insulin, canula and pump batter ages in the Careportal (CP) tab.
+Allows you to record any specific care entries and view the current sensor, insulin, canula and pump battery ages in the Careportal (CP) tab.

 Note: <b>No insulin</b> will be given if entered via careportal (i.e. meal bolus, correction bolus...)